violacaroline/converter-web-app-js/DEVELOPER.md

 The Wizard application is a converter that will convert some of the most common units for wind, temperature, distance, weight and volume for its user.

+The app is mirroring the Wizard package entirely to show what conversions are available.
+A wish to extend the app would call for an extension on the package primarily.

 ## Requirements

 * A user should be able to return to home page.